peterhughgriffin/ElectricityMonitor/README.md

 I used some of the details [here](https://energyanalyst.co.uk/uk-power-market-data-python-xml-and-pandas-dataframes/) to get started.

-LiveData.py examines the latest data for electricity generation in the UK.

-Historic.py examines halfhourly data over a specified period.

-Once I've learned more I hope to build these up to be more powerful and then will probably functionalise it, so it's more flexible.
+UKEnergyClass.py contains the class used to analyse historic energy data and a function to get live energy data.

+Example.py shows how these functions can be used.

 ## Author